 "The alliance was your idea."

 Hashirama finished dressing and exited the compound with Tobirama.
-Their barge awaited at the shoreline.
-The Uchiha were leaving as well, and he looked for Madara among the crowd some hundred yards away, but didn't spot him.
+Their barge awaited at the beach.
+The Uchiha were leaving as well, and he looked for Madara among the crowd some hundred yards away but didn't spot him.
 His heart sank.

 I guess this really was kind of a dream.

 Tōka and Sasuke had already boarded the ship set to take the Senju garrison—what was left of it—back to the mainland to rejoin its main force.
 Hashirama hung back and looked over Uzushiogakure, still somewhat in ruins but on its way to recovery.
 The sky was blue and cloudless, and the morning sun was bright and warm.
 Even the ominous whirlpools seemed calm and quiet, unwilling to disturb such a beautiful day.
 If only Hashirama's mood were a little brighter.